AI service desk tools to streamline IT support in 2026

 2. Zendesk

-Zendesk is a well-known name that offers a big suite of tools for both customer service and internal IT support.
-Its AI service desk features are part of its main agent dashboard and include smart ticket routing, chatbots, and generative AI assistance for agents.
+Zendesk is a mature and industry leading platform that offers a powerful suite of tools for both customer service and internal IT support.
+Its AI service desk features are a core part of its comprehensive agent dashboard and include intelligent ticket routing, sophisticated chatbots, and generative AI assistance designed to empower agents.

-Why we picked it: Zendesk is a solid, all-in-one option with a ton of integrations and good reporting.
-It’s a common choice for teams that want one platform for all their support conversations, as long as they’re up for the work of moving everything over.
+Why we picked it: Zendesk is a world class, all-in-one option with a vast ecosystem of integrations and reliable, enterprise-grade reporting.
+It is an excellent choice for teams that want a centralized, robust platform for all their support conversations.

 3. Freshservice